 [ME] + [UH]

 Mia is currently working in the CHANGE Lab at Northeastern University as a health equity intern (HEI).
-Mia is a third year ('27) with a major in health sciences and minors in French and public health.
+Mia is a fourth year ('27) with a major in health sciences and minors in French and public health.

 Mia's research interests include researching HIV prevention and its effects on minoritized communities as well as how race and racism play into the health of different communities and what can be done to ensure equity and equality in those areas.
 Mia enjoys reading, shopping, and hanging out with friends.